-Resistance or 225B.
-Whoever, in any case not provided for in sections 224 or 225 or in any other law for the time being in force, intentionally offers any resistance or illegal obstruction to the lawful apprehension of himself or of any other person, or escapes or attempts to escape from any custody in which he is lawfully detained, or rescues or attempts to rescue any other person from any custody in which that person is lawfully detained, shall be punished with imprisonment of either description for a term which may extend to 6 months, or with fine, or with both.
+- 225B.
+Whoever, in any case not provided for in section 224 or 225 or in any other written law for the time being in force - (a) intentionally offers any resistance or illegal obstruction to the lawful apprehension of himself or of any other person; - (b) escapes or attempts to escape from any custody in which he is lawfully detained; or

+(c) rescues or attempts to rescue any other person from any custody in which that person is lawfully detained,

-Unlawful return from deportation, etc.
+Unlawful return from deportation etc.

-226. Whoever, having been lawfully deported or otherwise lawfully sent out of Brunei, returns to Brunei, the term for which he was deported or sent out of Brunei not having expired, and he not having received a remission of punishment, or otherwise not having lawful authority to return to Brunei, shall be punished with imprisonment of either description for a term which may extend to 7 years, or with fine, or with both.
+226. Whoever, having been lawfully deported or otherwise lawfully sent out of Brunei Darussalam, returns to Brunei Darussalam, the term for which he was deported or sent out of Brunei Darussalam not having expired, and he not having received a remission of punishment, or otherwise not having lawfully authority to return to Brunei Darussalam, shall be punished with imprisonment for a term not exceeding 7 years and fine.